schwilklab/understory-ma/ms/understory-ma-ms.md

 All hypotheses were a priori.
 We utilized one-tailed comparisons and halved p values (alpha = 0.05).
 We utilized a Holm p value adjustment (Bonferroni correction) to control for familywise error rate.

 For each article, we extracted treatment mean values, standard errors or standard deviations, and sample sizes from the results text, tables or figures as required.
 A handful of compromises and assumptions were necessary to reconcile each reference into a single, comparable format.
 When papers reported mean species richness or percent cover values and standard errors for multiple years per treatment, the mean of these means and standard errors was taken to generate a single representative value.
 This methodology was used when extracting data from @Metlen+Fiedler-2006, @Phillips+Waldrop-2008, @Laughlin+Fule-2008, @Mason+Baker+etal-2009, and @Waldrop+Yaussy+etal-2008.
 All other sources reported data for a single year.
+[JOW My methods on a few of these changed--I need to double check which ones really used means vs specific years]

 [DWS: Josh, Your references table in the repo does not have the full references.
 Please solve this and make sure the schwilk.bib file has all references we used.only Zald etal 2008 ref I could find was for overstory only ??.
 Could not find correct Fule ref, but he has others which should have data.
 See https://github.com/schwilklab/understory-ma/issues/11].
 [JOW: The references table is complete.
 I don't see an issue with Zald, it contained understory data in Table 2.]

-Because native species represented over 99% of species richness and percent cover for papers in which both parameters were reported, 'total' and 'native' species were used interchangeably for papers in which only one or the other was reported [@Metlen+Fiedler-2006; @Nelson+Halpern+etal-2008; @Kerns+Thies+etal-2006].
-'Native' was used for 'total' in @Dodson+Metlen+etal-2007, @Collins+Moghaddas+etal-2007, and Huffman+Stoddard-2013.
-'Total' was used for 'native' in @Youngblood+Metlen+etal-2006, @Wolk+Rocca-2009, @Phillips+Waldrop-2008, @Fule+Covington+etal-2002, @Laughlin+Bakker+etal-2008, @Mason+Baker+etal-2009, @Zenner+Kabrick+etal-2006, @Waldrop+Yaussy+etal-2008, @Stoddard+McGlone+etal-2011, @Shive+Kenzi+etal-2013, and @Scudieri+Sieg+etal-2010.
+Because native species represented over 99% of species richness and percent cover for papers in which both parameters were reported, 'native' was utilized as a representative value for 'total' species in cases where only 'native' was reported [@Dodson+Metlen+etal-2007, @Collins+Moghaddas+etal-2007, and @Huffman+Stoddard-2013].

-[DWS: Josh, check references.
-You had (Fule et al 2007) but table said 2002, see other notes, above, ALso, can we simplify and simply report total species richness and non-native and ignore native?]
-[JOW: We can simplify and take out the natives, but in the final data there is a difference between natives and total.
-Maybe we should talk about this one in person.]

 Papers with a wide degree of sampling methodologies and time-lines were included.
-Length of time from treatment to sampling ranged from 1 to 8 years (mean = 2.85 years) [DWS: median=2].
-Only one paper reported data that was collected more than 5 years after treatment.
+Length of time from treatment to sampling ranged from 1 to 8 years (mean = 2.8 years, median = 2 years).
+Only one paper reported data that was collected more than 5 years after treatment (@Nelson+Halpern+etal-2008).
 Varying levels of prescribed burn severity were inherent due to differences in species composition, terrain, weather, and season.
 For studies which reported data for multiple levels of burning severity, the moderate level of burning was selected for inclusion in this analysis.
 Varying forms of thinning and mastication were used in thinning treatments.
 These included chainsaw, dragging a chain between tractors, hand-thinning, thin-and-pile, thin-and-scatter, thin-only, thin-and-chip, partial-cut, and clear-cut.
-For each paper, data were selected that were close to a thin-only treatment as possible.
+For each paper, data were selected that were as close to a thin-only treatment as possible.

 [DWS: something on other per-study variables recorded, use of those?
 Did we simply not have the replication?]
 [JOW: Can you clarify?]